Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Canary Date Palm (Phoenix canariensis).
 Photo by Flickr.

-The Canary Date Palm, scientific name Phoenix canariensis, is native to Canary Islands and North Africa.
-It is easily recognized because of its large crown of leaves and trunk characteristics with crisscross pattern.
+The Canary Date Palm, scientifically known as Phoenix canariensis, originates from the Canary Islands and North Africa.
+It is easily recognizable due to its large crown of leaves and distinctive trunk with a crisscross pattern.

-This slow growing palm is highly adaptable to wide range of soil conditions and can withstand cold down to 15°F (-9°C).
-With some additional winter protection you can grow it in Zone 8a.
-Great for USDA Zones 8b – 11.
+This slow-growing palm adapts well to a variety of soil conditions and can endure cold down to 15°F (-9°C).
+With some additional winter protection, it can be cultivated in Zone 8a.
+It thrives in USDA Zones 8b-11.

 5. California Fan Palm Tree (Washingtonia filifera)